Drake Relays

-The Drake Relays (officially the Drake Relays presented by Xtream powered by Mediacom) is an outdoor track and field event held in Des Moines, Iowa, in Drake Stadium on the campus of Drake University.
+The Drake Relays is an outdoor track and field event held in Des Moines, Iowa, in Drake Stadium on the campus of Drake University.
 Billed as America's Athletic Classic, it is regarded as one of the top track and field events in the United States.
 In 2020, the Drake Relays was named a Silver Level event on the World Athletics Continental Tour, one of only two competitions in the United States to earn Silver Level status.

 History

 The inaugural Drake Relays were held in 1910.
 The first meet drew just 100 spectators and 82 athletes, all from Des Moines-area colleges and high schools.
 The second year attendance grew to 250 athletes and a crowd of some 500 spectators.
 In 1914, the Relays saw its first world record set.
 By 1922, the Relays had expanded to two days and drew 10,000 fans, becoming the first major track and field event broadcast on radio.
 For the 1926 Relays, Drake Stadium was built on the site of the prior host, Haskins Field.

 Women's events were added beginning in 1961 with Wilma Rudolph competing in the 100 meters.
 The 1966 Relays began a streak of 48 consecutive Saturdays with a sellout.
 In 1969, a $175,000 tartan track was installed.
 The events at the Relays would go all-metric in 1976 and the track was rebuilt as a 400-meter oval in 1978.
 It was resurfaced in 1983, and in 1988 was renamed the "Jim Duncan Track" to honor the long time relays public address announcer.

 Hundreds of Olympic gold medalists have competed at Drake Stadium including Caitlyn Jenner, Michael Johnson, Carl Lewis, Jesse Owens, Wilma Rudolph, Frank Shorter, Gwen Torrence, and Jeremy Wariner.
 Hundreds more Drake Relays competitors have gone onto compete in the Olympic Games, including 113 at the 2012 Olympic Games.